 Investing can be incredibly lucrative, but it’s coupled with a plethora of risks concerning loss and unexpected mishaps.
-For numerous reasons, David Lerner Associates (DL) has been thrown under the spotlight with various investigations and some serious allegations.
+For numerous reasons, David Lerner Associates (DL) has been spotlighted with various investigations and some serious allegations.
 But why have they gained such negative attention in recent times?

-David Lerner is being sued by investors, claiming they were negligent concerning the sale of Spirit of America Energy Funds, Energy 11, and Energy Resource 12 LPs.
+Our firm currently represents investors that have filed FINRA claims against David Lerner alleging the negligent sale of Spirit of America Energy Funds, Energy 11, and Energy Resource 12 LPs.
 Customers alleged that misstated recommendations and customer screening failure caused significant losses.

 If you or someone you know invested with David Lerner Associates, please contact us for a free consultation at 1-800-856-3352.

-Join us as we discuss the firm and unravel the intricate details of various cases, according to reports.
+According to reports, join us as we discuss the firm and unravel the intricate details of various cases.

 According to investors, the REITs were sold at $11, paying 7% – 8% returns, and were predominantly bought by retirees and retail investors.